 Where it can be used

-We can use HtmlUnit to collect various types of data available on internet and use it to build some web application or can use the data for decision making of any business operations.
+We can use HtmlUnit to collect various types of data available on the internet and use it to build some web applications or can use the data for decision-making of any business operations.
 Some of the applications where we can use HtmlUnit are mentioned below.

-- Get the weather data available on internet and can be used for further processing.
-This can also help in decision making of any business operations.
+- Get the weather data available on the internet and can be used for further processing.
+This can also help in the decision-making of any business processes.

 - Get the scores of any live matches and can build a web application over it.

 - Get the ticket availability from any site and can use that data to build a web application for the same.

 - Get the latest news from various sites and build an application over it.

 - Find the best offers available on various sites for any particular product.